BestTimesToVisit.com Logo

 culture

-Embrace the relaxed pace of life, known as 'zen' here.
+Embrace the relaxed pace of life, often referred to as 'la douceur de vivre'.
 Don't be surprised if service is a little slower than you're used to; it's part of the charm.
-A simple 'Bonjour' or 'Bonsoir' when entering shops and restaurants goes a long way.
+A simple 'Bonjour' or 'Bonsoir' when entering shops or restaurants goes a long way and is greatly appreciated.

 food

-Don't miss trying 'bougna', a traditional Melanesian dish of fish or chicken cooked with root vegetables and coconut milk in banana leaves.
-For a more casual experience, grab some fresh seafood from the Port du Sud market or enjoy a 'croque monsieur' at a local café.
+Don't leave Nouméa without trying 'bougna', a traditional Kanak dish of fish or chicken cooked with root vegetables and coconut milk in banana leaves.
+For a casual and delicious experience, grab some fresh seafood from the Marché de Moselle and have it prepared at one of the nearby stalls.

 packing